State laws regarding the Seal of Biliteracy

 West Virginia is working towards the Seal of Biliteracy and hoping to have it in place for the 2018-19 school year.

 On July 21, 2017, Governor John Carney signed House Joint Resolution 4 establishing Delaware's Certificate of Multiliteracy, Delaware's...
 Continue reading

 Who Awards the Seal?

-The Seal of Biliteracy is an award given by a school, school district, county office of education or state in recognition of students who have studied and attained proficiency in two or more languages by high school graduation.
+The Seal of Biliteracy is an award given by a school, school district, or state in recognition of students who have studied and attained proficiency in two or more languages by high school graduation.
 Our vision is to help students recognize the value of their academic success and see the tangible benefits of being bilingual.